 There you go!
 The 4 ways ransomware can infect a system.

-The methods above only a few methods cybercriminals use to compromise databases and systems.
+The methods above are only a few of the methods cybercriminals use to compromise databases and systems.
 However, being mindful of these commonly exploited areas is a core part of ransomware prevention.

-To better prevent ransomware, it is best to deploy multiple layers of security, such as privileged access management (PAM), micro-segmentation, intrusion detection, and database security, to name a few.
+To better prevent ransomware, it is best to deploy multiple layers of security, such as privileged access management (PAM), microsegmentation, intrusion detection, and database security, among others.

 Deploying all of these solutions could be costly.
-That is why it is often times better to deploy an all-in-one data security solution, similar to what Mamori.io provides.
+That is why it is often times better to deploy an all-in-one data security solution, similar to what Mamori.io provides.Ā

 INTERESTING POSTS